yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-master.md

 ##### --use_node_to_node_encryption

 Enables server-server (node-to-node) encryption between YB-Master and YB-TServer servers in a cluster or universe.
-To work properly, all YB-TServer servers must also have their [`--use_node_to_node_encryption`](../yb-tserver/#use-node-to-node-encryption) flag enabled.
+To work properly, all YB-TServer servers must also have their [--use_node_to_node_encryption](../yb-tserver/#use-node-to-node-encryption) flag enabled.

-When enabled, then [`--allow_insecure_connections`](#allow-insecure-connections) should be set to false to disallow insecure connections.
+When enabled, [--allow_insecure_connections](#allow-insecure-connections) should be set to false to disallow insecure connections.

 Default: `false`